🍾

 📜Cédric Bouchard and the Aube Single-Vineyard Premise

-Cédric Bouchard founded his eponymous Champagne project in the early 2000s, applying a single-vineyard, single-grape, single-vintage commercial premise to Aube grower-Champagne.
-The Roses de Jeanne label, launched in 2004 and named for his grandmother Jeanne Bouchard, has produced individual-parcel cuvées from the family's small Côte des Bar holdings ever since.
+Cédric Bouchard founded his eponymous Champagne project in 2000, applying a single-vineyard, single-grape, single-vintage commercial premise to Aube grower-Champagne.
+The Roses de Jeanne label, named for his grandmother Jeanne, has produced individual-parcel cuvées from his small Côte des Bar holdings, with the first wine made in 2000 from the Les Ursules parcel.
 Bouchard's approach inverted typical Champagne commercial logic: instead of blending across multiple villages and vintages for consistency, every cuvée expresses a single moment from a single place.
-The Inflorescence label provides the entry tier, with cuvées sourced from slightly larger parcel groupings.
+The Inflorescence label, which Bouchard used for fruit bought from his father's holdings, was retired around 2012-2014, after which all wines were bottled under Roses de Jeanne.

-• Cédric Bouchard founded the project in early 2000s
+• Cédric Bouchard founded the project in 2000

-• Roses de Jeanne label launched 2004, named for grandmother Jeanne Bouchard
+• Roses de Jeanne named for his grandmother Jeanne; first wine 2000 from Les Ursules

 • Single-vineyard, single-grape, single-vintage premise across all cuvées